axioscode/generator-axios/generators/lambda-python/templates/README.md

 # The Axios Lambda Kit
-This project was created with `generator-axios:lambda`, Axios' yeoman generator for making AWS Lambda functions for bots, cron jobs, and APIs.
+This project was created with `generator-axios:lambda-python`, Axios' yeoman generator for making AWS Lambda functions for bots, cron jobs, and APIs.
 This documentation will help you work with the lambda rig to make awesome internet things.

-`yo axios:lambda`
+`yo axios:lambda-python`

 ## Getting Started
 If this is your first time making a lambda function with this rig, be sure to follow these instructions first.

 ### Installing Dependencies
-The following, one line command will install everything you need.
-If you need more, this command can be edited in `setup.sh`
+The following, one-line command will install everything you need.
+If you need to install anything more, please edit `setup.sh`

 ```
-npm run setup
+sh setup.sh
 ```

 ### Setting your Credentials